wouterpeere/GHEtool/docs/sources/code/Validation/inter_sizing_tool_comparison.rst

      -
      -

+When the same Rb value (0.2 m.K/W) was used for all tools, the borehole lengths ranged from 93.0 to 128.0 meters, with an average of 119.2 meters.
+The GHEtool L2- and L3-methods produced lengths of 121.5 meters (1.9% deviation) and 122.2 meters (2.5% deviation), respectively, while the L4-method yielded a slightly shorter length of 120.0 meters (0.6% deviation).
+These results indicate that all three GHEtool methods effectively account for long-term borehole thermal interference effects.

 +++++++++++++++++++++++++++++
 Sensitivity analysis Test 4
 +++++++++++++++++++++++++++++

-The table bellow shows the results of the sensitivity analysis on Test 4 regarding the relative variation in length for different values of peak magnitude (PM), thermal conductivity (ks), spacing (B), ground temperature (Tg), and the number of boreholes.
+The table bellow shows the results of the sensitivity analysis on Test 4 regarding the relative variation in length for different values of peak magnitude (qh), thermal conductivity (ks), spacing (B), ground temperature (Tg), and the number of boreholes.